tedlanghorst/global_gauges/README.md

 # Global Gauges Python Package
 An interface for downloading, updating, and querying river gauge data from multiple providers.
 This package is focused on mantaining a local database of up-to-date river discharge from global providers.
-Currently, only the United States, Canada, United Kingdom, and Australian services are implemented, but other agencies or organizations with API access to current data can be easily added using the BaseProviders class.
+Currently, providers are implemented for United States, Canada, France, United Kingdom, and Australian services are implemented, but other agencies or organizations with API access to current data can be easily added using the BaseProviders class.

 ## Features
 - Download and update station metadata and daily discharge data from supported providers